Pryzux/Pryzux/README.md

 <h3 align="left">About</h3>
-Founding Engineer for Waive
+Founding Engineer for SupplyCo

-- In New York @ Fractal Tech
+- In New York
-- Managing Waives Document Triaging Services & Internal Development Infastructure

 - Computer Science with a Specialization in Software Design @ Queen's University

 Fun fact **I play competitive E-Sports**